 To sum up, the hierarchy of Oceania was formed to satisfy the needs of Party.
 Orwell shows that the life of a separate individual is nothing.
 A human does not exist.
 A separate individual is nothing.
 They born and die leaving no trace in the history.
 Life of a person has any true significance.
 People are mortal.
 The idea is eternal.
 In this context, Big Brother is the embodiment of the idea.
 It exists because authorities made people believe that he exists.
 A human does not exist.
 Nobody believes in a separate individual.
 In this context, a man with a flush and blood is just a tool for maintaining the idea.
 Something exists until someone believe that it exists.
 If great masses believe in Big Brother, he becomes powerful.
 They, who are nothing themselves maintain and support the Power of Big Brother.
 Thus, the Power does not become a tool.
 It is a goal.

 Orwell was strongly against any form of tyranny.
 By his dystopia, he shows a great evil of totalitarian regime and encourages the humanity never to give it the ability to flourish.
 This energy is devastating.
 It destroys the very basis of life and beauty in the Earth making the reality self-destroying and miserable, the reality deprived of any sense.

-If you like this sample, check out also other samples like Labor Essay on Indian Manufacturing.
+If you are going to write a paper, read through these 1984 Essay Topics: Compare, Analyze, and Argue.
 If you can’t write your paper on your own, leave it to WriteMyEssayOnline.
 Enhance your grades by getting paper for you.